iepebouw/Data1/pages/Assignment-4.md

 ### Preparation

-To prepare the data for this assignment we used the folowing steps:
+To prepare the data for this assignment we used the following steps:

 ``` python
 import pandas as pd